gleechi/gleechi.github.io/pages/knowledge/grasp_interaction.md

 create immersive grasp interacting experiences in VR.

 In this page we explain a set of parameters to configure and fine-tune the grasp interaction experiences in your VR application.
-* Grasp Synthesis Method, or in short, Synthesis Method.
+* Grasp Synthesis Method, or in short, Synthesis Method
-* Grasp Interaction Type, or in short, Interaction Type.
+* Grasp Interaction Type, or in short, Interaction Type
+* Grasp Speed and Release Speed

 ### Grasp Synthesis Method